Overview

 How to do it:

-• With a barbell or dumbbell in your hands and the feet at hip-width, bend at the waist.
+- With a best deadlift barbell or dumbbell in your hands and the feet at hip-width, bend at the waist.

-Easier Variation: Use a resistance band or choose the machine row option to not put any stress on the lower back.
+Easier Variation: Use a resistance band or choose the machine row option instead of barbell row to not put any stress on the lower back.

 Workout Tip: Ensure that your back is flat and reverse to neutral to prevent any back injuries.